monstrenyatko/butler-arduino-library/README.md

 ------------
 - The HardwareSerial is used for debug purpose.
 - Serial speed is configured to `57600 bit/s`.
-- You can use command like `picocom -c -b 57600 <path to serial>` to get the output.
+- You can use command like `picocom -i -r -c -b 57600 <path to serial>` to get the output.

-<br/>FYI: You must stop `picocom` by command `C-a C-x` if you are going to reload your Sketch to the board.
+<br/>FYI: You must stop `picocom` by command `C-a C-q` if you are going to reload your Sketch to the board.

 Network Connection
 ------------------